gooddata/docker-image-for-vertica/README.md

 5. DEBUG_FAILING_STARTUP
   - For development purposes.
 When you set the value to "y", entrypoint script does not end in case of failure, so you can investigate those failures

+## How to connect to Vertica database from outside the container

+Default entry point is localhost:5433, but it is possible to configure custom port during container startup as described in previous chapters.

+It is possible to connect to dbadmin user with empty password or to connect to APP_DB_USER using APP_DB_PASSWORD.

 ## How to log into docker containers

 ```